thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 public key corresponding to the private key used to sign a certificate.
 This extension is used where an issuer has multiple signing keys."

-The Authority Key Identifier extension MAY be omitted.
+The Authority Key Identifier extension SHOULD be set to aid path construction.
 If it is set, it MUST NOT be marked critical, and MUST contain the subjectKeyIdentifier of this certificate.

 ### Subject Key Identifier